purpleidea/flabbergast/flabbergast-manual.md

 Naming things is difficult.
 Very difficult.
 The major disadvantage to dynamic scoping is that names can collide and have unintended consequences.
 There are several ways to address the problems:

 1. Name things well.
 That might sound glib, but it isn't.
 The traditional loop variables `i`, `j`, and `k` are a heap of trouble in Flabbergast.
 The opposite end of the spectrum `where_super_explicit_names_that_no_one_can_confuse` are used is equally unpleasant.
-If the name is semantically meaningful and the same term isn't overloaded (e.g., `mu` can be the magnetic field permeability of free space and the coefficient of friction), then it is probably a good choice and collisions will be intentional.
+If the name is semantically meaningful and the same term isn't overloaded (_e.g._, `mu` can be the magnetic field permeability of free space and the coefficient of friction), then it is probably a good choice and collisions will be intentional (making `mu` unfortunate, but `magnetic_perm` quite reasonable).
 2. Use frames as name spaces.
 While frames are _not_ name spaces, contextual lookup can be used to help the situation.
 Using `parser.space` can provide more information than simply `space`.
 3. Name library imports with `_lib`.
 It is good hygiene to import libraries using `foo_lib : From lib:foo` as if there is a collision, the values will be the same anyway.
 4. Use lookup traps when needed.
 If lookup should stop beyond a certain point, define the name to `Null` to stop lookup from continuing.
-In templates, if the value needs to be provided or the name is common (e.g., `name` or `enabled`) use the `?:` definition to trap lookup.
+In templates, if the value needs to be provided or the name is common (_e.g._, `name` or `enabled`) use the `?:` definition to trap lookup.

 ## Patterns
 In all languages, having common design patterns that introduce intent are important and this is especially true in languages that are more flexible, since they serve the added duty of communicating intent.